X-WIN: Building Chest Radiograph World Model via Predictive Sensing: Experiments and Results

 \textbf{Models.} We compared the proposed X-WIN against cutting-edge models for CXR interpretation, namely the general domain self-supervised models (I-JEPA \cite{assran2023self} and DINOv2 \cite{oquab2024dinov2}), CXR foundation models (RAD-DINO \cite{perez2025exploring}, CheXFound \cite{yangchest}, Ark+ \cite{ma2025fully}, and CheXWorld \cite{yue2025chexworld}), and vision-language foundation models specialized in CXR (CARZero \cite{lai2024carzero}, CXR-Align \cite{ko2025bringing}, MaCo \cite{huang2024enhancing}, and CheXAgent \cite{chen2024chexagent}).
 For CXR foundation models, we conducted linear probing or fine-tuning of the exponential moving average encoder.
 For vision-language foundation models, we only used their vision encoders.

 \textbf{Training Details.} We used ViT \cite{dosovitskiyimage} for the encoders and predictors.
 We set the patch size to 16 and input resolution to 512$^2$ pixels.
 We employed a multiblock masking strategy for masked image modeling following \cite{yue2025chexworld}.
 We constrained the rotation angle $k\cdot \Delta\phi$ within $[-90^\circ, 90^\circ]$ and set the number of randomly sampled projections $N$ to 8.
 AdamW optimizer was used to train X-WIN with a batch size of 12, a cosine learning rate schedule from 2e-5 to 1e-6, a cosine weight decay schedule from 0.04 to 0.4, a cosine teacher momentum schedule from 0.994 to 1.0.
 The model is trained on 8$\times$ A100 40GB GPUs for 100 epochs with the number of iterations per epoch being 2,500.
-More details are in the appendix. \textit{Our code and pretrained models will be made publicly available.}
+More details are in the appendix. \textit{The code is available at: \url{https://github.com/RPIDIAL/X-WIN}.}